EnhancedNetwork/TOHE-Docs/FAQ.md

 ## The meeting cannot be ended, and the lower left corner displays an error: Please terminate the meeting manually

 This is due to some bugs in the conference billing that prevent the conference from ending normally.
 Please press <kbd>Shift</kbd> + <kbd>M</kbd> + <kbd>Enter</kbd> to end the conference forcefully.
-If possible, please send the log file to dev to solve the problem as soon as possible.
+If possible, please send the log file to the dev to solve the problem as soon as possible.

-## I am a Crewmate, but the opening shows that I am a Impostor
+## I am a Crewmate, but the opening shows that I am an Impostor

-In order to be compatible with the vanilla, Host-only mods have to give you a Impostor role so that you can have the kill button.
+In order to be compatible with the vanilla, Host-only mods have to give you an Impostor role so that you can have the kill button.
 So for players who don't have the mod installed, you will see that you are an Impostor with no teammates.
 Please refer to the name on your head.

 ## What are the Host-only mods

 H refers to Host, which is a mod that is compatible with the original version.
 It only needs to be installed by the host, and other players can play without installing the mod.
 In order to be compatible with the original version, the H-series mods have many functions and roles that cannot be realized.
 Even if they are realized, the way of realization is very strange.
-For example, the sheriff is shown as a Impostor, and the instructions of gambling monsters cannot be hidden.
+For example, the sheriff is shown as an Impostor, and the instructions of gambling monsters cannot be hidden.

 ## The game ends inexplicably

-Game ends suddenly, If there are still imps alive and the victory conditions of the neutrals are not met.
-There are two possibilities:
+The game will end suddenly if there are still impostors alive and the victory conditions of the neutrals are not met.
+Two other may include possibilities:

 1. You have turned on the option "Ghost ignores tasks", if the only crew who did not complete the tasks dies suddenly, it will be considered a task win for the crew.

 2. You have turned on the option "No Voting/Skipping Voting is tantamount to suicide".
 After the meeting, most players will die, and then the game will be judged to be over.

-3. The host or a certain player made a fatal error, and the mod forcibly ended the game to prevent the game from stucking.
+3. The host or a certain player made a fatal error, and the mod forcibly ended the game to prevent the game from freezing.

 ## Just after the start, it shows that the host has forced the end of the game